8 officer-involved shootings reported in Colorado in a week

 According to the Police Department, during the conversation with police, the man began to struggle and shots were fired.

-No officers were injured, but according to the El Paso County Sheriff's Office, which is the lead investigative agency into the shooting, the suspect died on-scene.
+No officers were injured, and according to the El Paso County Sheriff's Office, which is the lead investigative agency into the shooting, the suspect died on-scene.

 RELATED | Man dead after officer-involved shooting in Colorado Springs